 Robin has recorded Striggio’s Mass in 40 Parts with I Fagiolini (Decca) and Bach’s St. John Passion with the Yorkshire Baroque Soloists (Signum Classics), and the complete second book of madrigals by Giovanni Valentini with Les Canards Chantants and ACRONYM (Olde Focus Recordings).
 In 2013, she became the first adult female alto to sing with the lay clerks of Ripon Cathedral in Ripon, UK.
 Recently, she has been working with Yeats scholar Ronald Schuchard and composer William Brooks to reconstruct Florence Farr’s practice of chanting to the psaltery, and her work on Trobairitz song has been published by the Orpheus Institute.
 Also an early music editor, Robin has created performance editions for Les Canards Chantants and I Fagiolini, and is in the process of editing the music of Michael Maiers’ Atalanta Fugiens (1616) for Brown University.

-Robin holds her bachelor’s degree in voice from the Oberlin Conservatory of Music, and a masters degree in solo-voice ensemble singing and a PhD in historical vocal performance practice from the University of York.
-Robin is based in Philadelphia, PA, where she coaches the choristers of Bryn Athyn Cathedral and periodically guest coaches the early music ensemble at Temple University.
-Robin is a current voice student of baritone Christian Immler.
+Robin holds her bachelor’s degree in voice from the Oberlin Conservatory of Music, and her masters degree in solo-voice ensemble singing and PhD in historical vocal performance practice from the University of York in England.
+Robin is based in Philadelphia, PA, where she works with the choristers of Bryn Athyn Cathedral and periodically guest coaches the early music ensemble at Temple University.
+Robin is a voice student of German baritone Christian Immler.